MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 **To resume migration jobs**

 1. Launch SPMT.
-Using the same Office 365 username and password you used when you originally submitted the job, select **Sign In**.
+Using the same Microsoft 365 username and password you used when you originally submitted the job, select **Sign In**.

 2. After you sign in, a screen displays any paused migrations, providing details about what has been completed and what remains.